howsoai/platform-installation-examples/README.md

 This repository contains runnable examples of Howso Platform installations, in various configurations, predominantly based on the use of Helm charts.

+## Documentation Approach

+The Howso Platform installation and configuration guides focus on setting up fully functional local environments.

+Real production installations often involve multiple teams with split responsibilities and permissions; complex security procedures; delays for provisioning and approval processes.
+Navigating these institutional challenges whilst also applying multiple advanced configurations and integrations to Howso Platform is complex.

+By providing self-contained local workstation setups the documentation aims to:- - Avoid delaying seeing a working system until all other things are in place.
+- Provide a real environment to gain hands on experience and a place to experiment with configuration options.

 ## Examples
 - [Prerequisites](prereqs/README.md)
 ---